 Physical therapy and the use of targeted exercises help with healing and strengthen your Achilles tendon and other tissues in your leg and foot.
 Orthotics that you wear in your shoes can be very effective in relieving strain on the Achilles tendon, and you might want to try applying ice packs to reduce inflammation.

 If the pain is causing you distress, medications can help — nonsteroidal anti-inflammatory drugs (NSAIDs) also reduce inflammation.
-More advanced treatments for Achilles tendonitis include platelet-rich plasma (PRP) injections, steroid injections, and shockwave therapy.
+More advanced treatments for Achilles tendonitis include steroid injections and shockwave therapy.

 If the tendon suffers severe damage or you develop tendinosis (chronic degeneration of the tissues), you might require surgery to repair or reconstruct the tendon.